A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-The periodic table is a tabular display of chemical elements, which are arranged by their atomic number, electron configuration, and recurring chemical properties.
+The periodic table is a tabular display of chemical elements, arranged by their atomic number, electron configuration, and recurring chemical properties.
 This guide provides a comprehensive overview of the periodic table, including its history, basic concepts, and applications.

 Basic Concepts